-PyTopo is a Python-gtk script which interprets local tiled map data (for instance, from a Topo! data CD), and displays it in an interactive viewer, where you can scroll to adjacent maps, switch between resolutions, or produce a map image for printing or editing.
+PyTopo is a Python-gtk map viewer which interprets local tiled map data and displays it in an interactive viewer, where you can scroll to adjacent maps, switch between resolutions, or produce a map image for printing or editing.

 The first time you run pytopo, it will create a configuration file, typically ~/.config/pytopo/pytopo.sites (if it can't create that it will fall back to ~/.pytopo instead).

 You might want to take a look at the file: this is where you can add additional map collections or sites you visit frequently.
 By default, pytopo will download OpenStreetMap tiles to ~/Maps.
 Of course, you can change that.
 See the PyTopo File Formats page for more details.

 pytopo -p will print out a list of known sites.

 With the initial default configuration you'll just have a few cities like

 this is mostly to show you how to add your own points of interest.